zhangjq0908/Easer/docs/en/HOWTO.md

 In order to add a new *Event* or *Operation*, there are two main steps:

 1. Implement the functions of your new *Event* or *Operation* (by inheriting corresponding interfaces and implementing relevant contents)
-2. Register your new plugin in `ryey.easer.plugins.PluginRegistry`
+2. Register your new plugin in `ryey.easer.plugins.LocalPluginRegistry`

 Specifically: